This is a Bible reading that recounts the lives of Rahab the Canaanite harlot, and Achan the Jew.

 Joshua 6:1-25 GNB . . .
 The gates of Jericho were kept shut and guarded to keep the Israelites out.
 No one could enter or leave the city.
 (2) The LORD () said to Joshua, "I am putting into your hands Jericho, with its king and all its brave soldiers.
 (3) You and your soldiers are to march around the city once a day for six days.
 (4) Seven priests, each carrying a trumpet, are to go in front of the Covenant Box.
 On the seventh day you and your soldiers are to march around the city seven times while the priests blow the trumpets.
 (5) Then they are to sound one long note.
 As soon as you hear it, all the people are to give a loud shout, and the city walls will collapse.
 Then the whole army will go straight into the city."
 (6) Joshua called the priests and told them, "Take the Covenant Box, and seven of you go in front of it, carrying trumpets."
 (7) Then he ordered the people to start marching around the city, with an advance guard going on ahead of the LORD's ('s) Covenant Box.
 (8) So, just as Joshua had ordered, an advance guard started out ahead of the priests who were blowing trumpets; behind these came the priests who were carrying the Covenant Box, followed by a rear guard.
 All this time the trumpets were sounding.
 (9) (SEE 6:8) (10) But Joshua had ordered the people not to shout, not to say a word until he gave the order.
 (11) So he had this group of men take the LORD's ('s) Covenant Box around the city one time.
 Then they came back to camp and spent the night there.
 (12) Joshua got up early the next morning, and for the second time the priests and soldiers marched around the city in the same order as the day before: first, the advance guard; next, the seven priests blowing the seven trumpets; then, the priests carrying the LORD's ('s) Covenant Box; and finally, the rear guard.
 All this time the trumpets were sounding.
 (13) (SEE 6:12) (14) On this second day they again marched around the city one time and then returned to camp.
 They did this for six days.
 (15) On the seventh day they got up at daybreak and marched seven times around the city in the same way---this was the only day that they marched around it seven times.
 (16) The seventh time around, when the priests were about to sound the trumpets, Joshua ordered the people to shout, and he said, "The LORD () has given you the city!
 (17) The city and everything in it must be totally destroyed as an offering to the LORD ().
 Only the prostitute Rahab and her household will be spared, because she hid our spies.
 (18) But you are not to take anything that is to be destroyed; if you do, you will bring trouble and destruction on the Israelite camp.
 (19) Everything made of silver, gold, bronze, or iron is set apart for the LORD ().
 It is to be put in the LORD's ('s) treasury."
 (20) So the priests blew the trumpets.
 As soon as the people heard it, they gave a loud shout, and the walls collapsed.
 Then all the army went straight up the hill into the city and captured it.
 (21) With their swords they killed everyone in the city, men and women, young and old.
 They also killed the cattle, sheep, and donkeys.
 (22) Joshua then told the two men who had served as spies, "Go into the prostitute's house, and bring her and her family out, as you promised her."
 (23) So they went and brought Rahab out, along with her father and mother, her brothers, and the rest of her family.
 They took them all, family and slaves, to safety near the Israelite camp.
 (24) Then they set fire to the city and burned it to the ground, along with everything in it, except the things made of gold, silver, bronze, and iron, which they took and put in the LORD ()'s treasury.
 (25) But Joshua spared the lives of the prostitute Rahab and all her relatives, because she had hidden the two spies that he had sent to Jericho.
 (Her descendants have lived in Israel to this day.)

-Fun facts about the Canaanite harlot Rahab and the Moabite woman Ruth.
+Fun facts about Rahab and Ruth...

 Joshua 7:1-26 GNB . . .
 The LORD's ('s) command to Israel not to take from Jericho anything that was to be destroyed was not obeyed.
 A man named Achan disobeyed that order, and so the LORD () was furious with the Israelites.
 (Achan was the son of Carmi and grandson of Zabdi, and belonged to the clan of Zerah, a part of the tribe of Judah.)
 (2) Joshua sent some men from Jericho to Ai, a city east of Bethel, near Bethaven, with orders to go and explore the land.
 When they had done so, (3) they reported back to Joshua: "There is no need for everyone to attack Ai.
 Send only about two or three thousand men.
 Don't send the whole army up there to fight; it is not a large city."
 (4) So about three thousand Israelites made the attack, but they were forced to retreat.
 (5) The men of Ai chased them from the city gate as far as some quarries and killed about thirty-six of them on the way down the hill.
 Then the Israelites lost their courage and were afraid.
 (6) Joshua and the leaders of Israel tore their clothes in grief, threw themselves to the ground before the LORD's ('s) Covenant Box, and lay there till evening, with dust on their heads to show their sorrow.
 (7) And Joshua said, "Sovereign LORD ()!
 Why did you bring us across the Jordan at all?
 To turn us over to the Amorites?
 To destroy us?
 Why didn't we just stay on the other side of the Jordan?
 (8) What can I say, O LORD (), now that Israel has retreated from the enemy?
 (9) The Canaanites and everyone else in the country will hear about it.
 They will surround us and kill every one of us!
 And then what will you do to protect your honor?"
 (10) The LORD () said to Joshua, "Get up!
 Why are you lying on the ground like this?
 (11) Israel has sinned!
 They have broken the agreement with me that I ordered them to keep.
 They have taken some of the things condemned to destruction.
 They stole them, lied about it, and put them with their own things.
 (12) This is why the Israelites cannot stand against their enemies.
 They retreat from them because they themselves have now been condemned to destruction!
 I will not stay with you any longer unless you destroy the things you were ordered not to take!
 (13) Get up!
 Purify the people and get them ready to come before me.
 Tell them to be ready tomorrow, because I, the LORD () God of Israel, have this to say: 'Israel, you have in your possession some things that I ordered you to destroy!
 You cannot stand against your enemies until you get rid of these things!'
 (14) So tell them that in the morning they will be brought forward, tribe by tribe.
 The tribe that I pick out will then come forward, clan by clan.
 The clan that I pick out will come forward, family by family.
 The family that I pick out will come forward, one by one.
 (15) The one who is then picked out and found with the condemned goods will be burned, along with his family and everything he owns, for he has brought terrible shame on Israel and has broken my covenant."
 (16) Early the next morning Joshua brought Israel forward, tribe by tribe, and the tribe of Judah was picked out.
 (17) He brought the tribe of Judah forward, clan by clan, and the clan of Zerah was picked out.
 Then he brought the clan of Zerah forward, family by family, and the family of Zabdi was picked out.
 (18) He then brought Zabdi's family forward, one by one, and Achan, the son of Carmi and grandson of Zabdi, was picked out.
 (19) Joshua said to him, "My son, tell the truth here before the LORD (), the God of Israel, and confess.
 Tell me now what you have done.
 Don't try to hide it from me."
 (20) "It's true," Achan answered.
 "I have sinned against the LORD (), Israel's God, and this is what I did.
 (21) Among the things we seized I saw a beautiful Babylonian cloak, about five pounds of silver, and a bar of gold weighing over one pound.
 I wanted them so much that I took them.
 You will find them buried inside my tent, with the silver at the bottom."
 (22) So Joshua sent some men, who ran to the tent and found that the condemned things really were buried there, with the silver at the bottom.
 (23) They brought them out of the tent, took them to Joshua and all the Israelites, and laid them down in the presence of the LORD ().
 (24) Joshua, along with all the people of Israel, seized Achan, the silver, the cloak, the bar of gold, together with Achan's sons and daughters, his cattle, donkeys, and sheep, his tent, and everything else he owned; and they took them to Trouble Valley.
 (25) And Joshua said, "Why have you brought such trouble on us?
 The LORD () will now bring trouble on you!"
 All the people then stoned Achan to death; they also stoned and burned his family and possessions.
 (26) They put a huge pile of stones over him, which is there to this day.
 That is why that place is still called Trouble Valley.
 Then the LORD () was no longer furious.